About Habesha Momma

 With a population of over 107 million with a median age of about 18 yrs old, roughly 29 % of the population lives in extreme poverty.
 Contributors to these statistics are lack of access to primary education, child labor, HIV, drought, as well as lack of sanitation and clean water.
 Working together to raise awareness, provide education, job opportunities and offering clean water will be the first step to changing these statistics if even for a few.
 As drastic as these factors are, the scope for creating healthier and happier lives IS attainable, with help.

-.
+Our current project is the Debre Markos project.
 Debre Markos is a town located several miles North of the capital of Addis Ababa, about half way to the town of Bahir Dar.

 Debre Markos is a small community, again with many children living on the streets, for varying reasons.
 Several work all night at the local bars, selling cigarettes, gum and tissue.
 Whatever they can, basically, in order to earn income.
 Situations that are not always secure.
 We are working to bring these children off the streets, and into safe and stable environments, then work on family re-unification.
 We have learned that this isn’t as cut and dry as it would seem, and so we are steadfastly working on programs for conflict resolution, family unification, and most importantly, healing.
-Our children will go to school, get tutoring and learn basic life skills to learn how to thrive in a family again.
+Our children go to school, get tutoring and learn basic life skills to learn how to thrive in a family again.
 This is an outreach program for families in need in the area, offering a food package, providing rent support, and helping with other needs, so that they can return to work and get their lives back on track for success, and hopefully end the cycle of poverty.